Tooth Decay (Caries or Cavities) in Children

 What is tooth decay (caries or cavities)?

-Tooth decay (destruction of tooth structure) is the disease known as caries or cavities.
+Tooth decay (destruction of tooth enamel) is the disease known as caries or cavities.
 Tooth decay is a highly preventable disease caused by bacteria and other factors.
-It can occur when foods containing carbohydrates (sugars and starches), such as milk, soda, raisins, candy, cake, fruit juices, cereals, and bread, are left on the teeth.
-Bacteria that normally live in the mouth change these foods, producing acids.
+It can happen when foods containing carbohydrates (sugars and starches), such as milk, soda, raisins, candy, cake, fruit juices, cereals, and bread, are left on the teeth.
+Bacteria that normally live in the mouth change these foods, making acids.
 The combination of bacteria, food, acid, and saliva form a substance called plaque that sticks to the teeth.
-Over time, the acids produced by the bacteria eat away at the tooth enamel, causing cavities.
+Over time, the acids made by the bacteria eat away at the tooth enamel, causing cavities.

 Who is at risk for tooth decay?